jhannes/react-native-oauth-demo/README.md

 If your application can know which user it talks with for sure, you can do anything.
 If you cannot trust your user, you can do nothing.

-This is why Oauth2 is important.
-Oauth2 provides a common way for Identity Providers to link their users to third party applications.
+This is why Open ID Connect is important.
+Open ID Connect provides a common way for Identity Providers to link their users to third party applications.
 "Connect with Facebook", or Google, or Twitter, or GitHub has enabled many new applications in the consumer market.
-If you're new to OAuth2, I recommend you start with the excellent [OAuth 2.0 Simpified](https://aaronparecki.com/oauth-2-simplified/) guide.
+If you're new to OAuth 2.0 - the foundation of Open ID Connect, I recommend you start with the excellent [OAuth 2.0 Simpified](https://aaronparecki.com/oauth-2-simplified/) guide.

 But in the business and public sector, these Identity Providers will not do.
 Luckily, you can use other providers here.

 Very many organizations use Active Directory as a hub in their Identity and Access Management.
-Most of these organizations have one or more cloud-based applications that authorize with their Active Directory through Azure AD and Oauth2.
+Most of these organizations have one or more cloud-based applications that authorize with their Active Directory through Azure AD and Open ID Connect.
 Through multi-tenant Azure AD applications, you can authenticate your app with any organization's Active Directory, without involving any admins in these organizations.
 This means that you can know for sure if a user is recognized by a particular business.

 If you are developing solutions in the Norwegian public sector, you may also be interested in knowing that ID-porten, the national portal for authorization of end users now supports Oauth2 and OpenID Connect.
 This means for sure that you can recognize that you're talking to a Norwegian resident.